Referral Service to

 Private Treatment Centers in Canada

 There are many different treatment approaches for drug or alcohol addiction in Canada.
-On this page, you will find a few of these.
+You will find a few of these on this page.
 If you need more information, please don’t hesitate to talk to our referral counsellors.
-If you need immediate help, call our toll-free number.
-Many different treatment approaches for drug or alcohol addiction exist in Canada.
+Also, if you need immediate help, call our toll-free number.

 1 888-488-8434